 - Dr. Stacey Brown has completed a Service-Learning Faculty Fellowship during which she developed a course on CBPR using service learning as its pedagogy.
 Principles of that fellowship have been embedded in her teaching on SDoH and our APE requirement.
-Stacey also has received the of UConn's Provost's Distinguished Instructor Award for Excellence in Community Engagement. - Dr. Shayna Cunningham has completed Community-based Participatory Research Academy fellowship through UConn's Center for Education and Teaching.
+Stacey also has received the of UConn's Provost's Distinguished Instructor Award for Excellence in Community Engagement. - Dr. Mayte Restrepo-Ruiz completed a Service-Learning Faculty Fellowship during which she developed a course on CBPR using service learning as its pedagogy. - Dr. Shayna Cunningham has completed Community-based Participatory Research Academy fellowship through UConn's Center for Education and Teaching.
 The Academy is a training/ mentoring program designed for generating community-academic partnerships that encourage CBPR approaches to eliminating health inequities in communities.
 Lessons learned from that fellowship have been incorporated into Dr. Cunningham's Research Methods foundational course and her elective on Essentials of Social Inequality and Health Disparities. - Dr. Kristin Guertin participated in a workshop on "supporting neurodivergent students" sponsored by UConn's Center for Neurodiversity and Employment Innovation. - Dr. Tara Lutz maintains her credential as Master Certified Health Education Specialist (MCHES®) through a minimum of 75 hours of continuing education credits every 5 years.
-She also regularly participates in UConn's Medical Education Grand Rounds which focuses on building instructional capacity to design educational guidelines for diversity and inclusion, address racism and eliminate biases in medical education, utilize individual learning opportunities in online environments, support the struggling learner, etc. - Dr. Misti Levy Zamora completed training at the Johns Hopkins Teaching Academy to enable successful and confident classroom teaching by exploring the benefits of active learning, ongoing assessment, and inclusive classrooms.
-Lessons learned through her participation in this program have been incorporated into her teaching on Climate Change and Health. - Drs.
+She also regularly participates in UConn's Medical Education Grand Rounds which focuses on building instructional capacity to design educational guidelines for diversity and inclusion, address racism and eliminate biases in medical education, utilize individual learning opportunities in online environments, support the struggling learner, etc. - Dr. Misti Levy Zamora completed training at the Johns Hopkins Teaching Academy to enable successful and confident classroom teaching by exploring the benefits of active learning, ongoing

+- assessment, and inclusive classrooms.
+Lessons learned through her participation in this program have been incorporated into her teaching on Climate Change and Public Health. - Drs.
 Helen Swede and Ellis Dillon participated in a 3-day workshop directed by Dr. Jennifer Cavallari on research mentoring training, based on the principles and practices of the Center for the Improvement of Mentored Experiences in Research.
 Workshop goals included skills to optimize mentoring relationships with students.